 Everest failed, here is the postmortem

 Everest was an app you used to set and track goals.
 It failed within two years and blew $2.2m (Some cash came from Peter Thiel) to get only 300k downloads.
 I remember seeing the deck and reading about it when it launched and knew it wouldn’t go far.
-Sure it was pretty, but i just didn’t see it being big and their monetisation strategy didn’t make sense.
-More fundamentally, they were trying to change peoples’ behavious and that’s kinda impossible.
+Sure it was pretty, but i just didn’t see it being big and their monetization strategy didn’t make sense.
+More fundamentally, they were trying to change peoples’ behaviors and that’s kinda impossible.

 Everest set out to build a technology platform that inspired and empowered people to live their dreams and achieve their personal goals.
 Popular dreams included: travel the world, learn Spanish, run a 5k, write a book, buy a house, and get in shape.

 It’s with a sad heart that we must inform you all that Everest will be shutting down soon.
 In the end, we were unable to get enough people using Everest to justify the significant costs of running the service and keeping a team employed.

 ***Please visit Everest.com as soon as possible if you’d like to save your moments to your computer; the servers will be taken offline soon.***

 If you need to reset your password to save your Everest moments, you can do so from within the iOS app.